sublimetext-io/docs.sublimetext.io/docs/reference/commands.md

 - `sublime.log_commands(True)`

-  Running the above in the :console: will tell Sublime Text to print the command's name in the console whenever a command is run.
+  Running the above in the <Term term="console" /> will tell Sublime Text to print the command's name in the console whenever a command is run.
 You can practically just enter this, do whatever is needed to run the command you want to inspect and then look at the console.
 It will also print the passed arguments so you can